 What is Debt Refinancing?

-Debt Refinancing refers to the replacement of an existing debt obligation with a new issuance, typically to take advantage of more favorable lending terms.
+Debt Refinancing is the replacement of an existing debt obligation with a new issuance, typically to take advantage of more favorable lending terms.

-Debt refinancing among corporations is most common during low interest rate environments.
+Debt refinancing among corporations is most common in low interest rate environments.

 When interest rates are falling, the corporation might view the prevailing economic conditions as an opportunity to refinance existing debt, such as a loan, with more favorable terms.